-25. Modified Channel:
+5. Modified Channel:

-- ---When constructed or reconstructed channels are elected or required, the emphasis will be placed on both safety and a "natural" appearance.
-Native landscape are encouraged for lining and protection, with side slopes 4:1 or flatter, as approved by the Town Engineer.
-Channel lining and erosion control systems will be considered on a case by case basis, but in any case must mimic predevelopment conditions. - Design shall be in accordance with the Drainage Design Manual for Maricopa County, Arizona Department of Water Resources; Delineation of Riverine Floodplains and Floodways in Arizona, State Standard Attachment SSA 2-96; the State Standard for Detention/Retention, SSA8-99; and the Watercourse Bank Stabilization, SSA 7-98; or the current version of the aforementioned.
+When constructed or reconstructed channels are elected or required, emphasis will be placed on both safety and a "natural" appearance.
+Native landscaping is encouraged for lining and protection, with side slopes 4:1 or flatter, as approved by the Town Engineer.
+Channel lining and erosion control systems will be considered on a case-by-case basis, but in all cases must mimic predevelopment conditions.

+Design shall be in accordance with the Drainage Design Manual for Maricopa County, Arizona.
 The permittee is required to coordinate compliance with any requirements of the Army Corps of Engineers Section 404 Certification.
-The permittee is required to coordinate all revisions to the FEMA flood insurance rate maps resulting from construction of bank protection. - Channel sections shall be designed so the final finish grade is the surface of any channel lining for erosion protection.
-Channel capacity shall be designed for increased capacity to accommodate any reduction that might occur from landscaping, vegetation and/or sediment accumulation, as shown in Fig. 3.4-d Channel Lining Design Capacity.
+The permittee is required to coordinate all revisions to the FEMA flood insurance rate maps resulting from construction of bank protection.

+Channel sections shall be designed so the final finish grade is the surface of any channel lining for erosion protection.
+Channel capacity shall be designed for increased capacity to accommodate any reduction occurring from landscaping, vegetation and/or sediment accumulation, as shown in Figure 3f Channel Lining Design Capacity.
-Piped, constructed, or reconstructed channels shall meet the requirements of Flood Control District of Maricopa County, MAG, and Town of Paradise Valley site development and building code requirements.

-FIGURE 3d CHANNEL LINING DESIGN CAPACITY
+FIGURE 3f CHANNEL LINING DESIGN CAPACITY

-36. Maximum Velocities/Erosion Protection:
+6. Maximum Velocities/Erosion Protection:

--In general the maximum velocity shall not exceed the scouring velocity of the soil (with natural cover).
+In general, maximum velocity shall not exceed the scouring velocity of the soil (with natural cover).
 When the scour velocity is exceeded, additional erosion protection shall be provided.
 Bank/channel protection may consist of one or more of the following: